apitoolkit/apitoolkit-landing/blog/error-monitoring-for-devops/index.md

   - Error MOnitoring for DevOps
 ---

+# Error Monitoring for DevOps Teams: How to Integrate Error Monitoring into Your DevOps Workflow

 ![Error monitoring for DevOps](error-monitoring-for-devops.png)

 A recent study reveals a remarkable shift in the software development landscape: 85% of technology organizations are actively adopting DevOps practices.
 This transition marks a significant evolution in the collaboration between development and operations teams.
 DevOps transcends traditional practice boundaries, fostering a culture that seamlessly blends the efforts of developers and operations staff to heighten the speed, efficiency, and quality of software deployment.